cybernova/SDRecord/README.md

 SDRecord
 ====

-Tool for conversations recording on SDR, tested to work with Gqrx: https://github.com/csete/gqrx
+Tool for conversations recording with SDR, tested to work with Gqrx: https://github.com/csete/gqrx

 Indeed this software does not record directly, but acts like a filter to use in couple with nc (netcat).
 This filter blocks UDP packets coming from Gqrx that do not contain any relevant data and dispatches to a specific host, choosen by the user, only packets containing info.